-Table 18 LED Indicators and Control Buttons
+Table 12 LED Indicators and Control Buttons

-LED Indicator and Control Buttons Description AC On Indicator • ~ Illuminates steady green when the main AC power is within acceptable levels.
+LED Indicator and Control Buttons Description AC On Indicator • Illuminates steady green when the main AC power is within acceptable levels.
 The LED turns off when the level falls below the power-fail threshold and the panel is switched to standby (battery) power.
-Asset II Ground Fault Indicator - - Flashes yellow at the Trouble rate when a Ground Fault is detected on any field wiring.
-Clearing the Ground Fault clears the indication and turns the LED off. = CPU CPU Fault Indicator - CFO Flashes yellow at the Trouble rate when the processor ceases functioning. ^ Battery/Charger Trouble Flashes yellow at the Slow Flash rate.
+Ground Fault Indicator • = Flashes yellow at the Trouble rate when a Ground Fault is detected on any field wiring.
+Clearing the Ground Fault clears the indication and turns the LED off. - CPII CPU Fault Indicator - 610 Flashes yellow at the Trouble rate when the processor ceases functioning. ^^ Battery/Charger Trouble • Flashes yellow at the Slow Flash rate.
 Clearing the trouble condition clears the indication and turns the LED off.
-Alarm Queue Button and Indicator QUEI/S Flashes red when there is an alarm in queue.
+Alarm Queue Button and Indicator ALARM QUEVE Flashes red when there is an alarm in queue.
 The buzzer sounds steady.
-An alarm can be generated in two ways When any Alarm configured point or input activates.
-Pressing the General Alarm button and the system is set for Two Stage operation.
+An alarm can be generated in two ways: When any Alarm configured point or input activates.
+Pressing the General Alarm button.
 Pressing the Alarm Queue button allows the user to cycle through and review a list of active alarms from oldest to most recent.
 Once all alarms in the queue have been reviewed the LED will illuminate steady.
 Resetting the panel clears the indication and turns the LED off.
 Supervisory Queue Button and Indicator SUPERVISORY GUEUE Flashes yellow at the Fast Flash Rate when a Latching or Non-Latching circuit is activated.
 The buzzer sounds at the fast rate.
 Pressing the Supervisory Queue button allows the user to cycle through and review a list of active supervisory alarms from oldest to most recent.
 Once all alarms in the queue have been reviewed the LED will illuminate steady.
 If all Non-Latching Supervisory circuits are restored and there are no Latching Supervisory Circuits active, the indication will clear and the LED will turn off.
 Resetting the panel will clear the activation of any Latching Supervisory Alarms, clears the indication and turns the LED off.

-Table 18 LED Indicators and Control Buttons (Continued)
+Table 12 LED Indicators and Control Buttons (Continued)